Holiday houses in Victoria

 In between lie charming historic towns founded during the Gold Rush era or after WWII, when an influx of migrants arrived in Victoria to start new lives and seek fortunes.
 Many found a fresh start on vineyards and farms, pioneering today’s thriving multicultural food and wine scene.
 Much of this centres on Melbourne, but the epicurean credentials also extend to small country towns, with vineyards and paddock-to-plate restaurants flourishing from the Yarra Valley to the Mornington Peninsula.

-Top things to do in Victoria
+What are the top things to do in Victoria?

 Explore Melbourne